 When a small group of men and women sat at the fire in ancient times, the stories that they told would likely have been interactive, with members of the audience interrupting the speaker and influencing the structure of the narrative.
-While this interaction continued with small-scale theatre productions and the bedside stories we tell our children, the mass media has switched to non-interactive narrative forms such as books and motion pictures.
+While this interaction continued with small-scale theatre productions as well as the bedside stories we tell our children, the mass media has switched to non-interactive narrative forms such as books and motion pictures.

-Larson (1989) argued that feeling agency in daily life is beneficial to one's wellbeing and that some players enjoy games primarily because they give them such a feeling.
-Interactivity in narrative offers the audience a sense of agency and can improve the quality of entertainment.
-Video games have been bringing interactivity back into mass market storytelling.
-Modern productions such as BioWare's Mass Effect or Dragon Age series (BioWare Corp., 2012, 2014) feature an impressive cast of actors, a branching storyline, and a number of side quests that let the player interact with and affect the narrative world around them.
+It is believed that feeling agency in daily life is beneficial to one's well-being (Larson, 1989) and that some players enjoy games primarily because games gives them such a feeling.
+Interactivity in narrative can give the audience a sense of agency and is likely to improve the quality of entertainment.
+Video games have been bringing interactivity back into mass market storytelling - modern productions such as BioWare's Mass Effect or Dragon Age series (BioWare Corp., 2012; BioWare Corp., 2014) feature an impressive cast of actors, a branching storyline and a number of side quests that allow the player to interact with and affect the narrative world around them.

-Following the success of massive open-world games such as Fallout 3 (Bethesda Softworks, 2008) and Skyrim (Bethesda Softworks, 2011), players expect modern video games to give them a degree of narrative agency and let them make "their own story".
-However, not every possible sequence of events makes for an engaging narrative (VanOrd, 2014), bringing game designers back to the age-old question of what makes a good interactive story.
+Following the success of massive open-world games such as Fallout 3 (Bethesda Softworks, 2008) and Skyrim (Bethesda Softworks, 2011), modern video games are expected to give the player a degree of narrative agency and allow them to make "their own story".
+However, not every possible sequence of events makes for an engaging narrative (VanOrd, 2014) bringing game designers back to the age-old question of what makes a good interactive story.
 Complicating the problem further is the fact that narrative appeal is not universal, with different members of the audience preferring different types of narrative and gameplay.